About Jen Singer

 Shortly after I was diagnosed with heart failure in 2020, I joined an online support group.
 Every once in a while, a newly diagnosed patient would post in a panic about the outdated survival stats "Dr. Google" had offered up.

 The patient had done what we all do when we’re just diagnosed: Googled it.
 But if you Google “heart failure,” you’ll find scary stats and alarming charts that don’t take into consideration your personal prognosis, recent advances in medications and heart devices, or the cause of your condition.
+And if you put it into AI, it'll do it super fast and with "hallucinations" that are flat out wrong.

 When I Googled “heart failure” after my diagnosis, I landed on a page I’d written five years earlier as a medical writer for one of New York City’s most prestigious hospitals.
 I already knew how to decipher survival statistics, how to wade through medical research papers, and how to translate all the “medicalese.”